No Products in the Cart

 So what are the symptoms of dehydration in dogs?
 Here are the most common ones:

-1. Checking the gums
+1. Check the gums

 Hydrated dogs have moist and glossy gums, while dehydrated dogs have dry and slightly sticky gums.
 You can also test the gum's capillary refill response time to determine if your dog is dehydrated.
 To do so, gently press on your dog's gums until they turn white; release your finger and see how long it takes for the gums to turn pink again.
 If your dog is dehydrated, the gums will take longer to return to pink.

-2. Checking skin elasticity
+2. Check skin elasticity

 Skin elasticity is how quickly skin bounces back into place after being pinched.
 Hydrated dogs have higher skin elasticity, while dehydrated dogs have lower elasticity.
 To check, gently pinch your dog's skin between your thumb and pointer finger; hold for a few seconds before releasing; observe how quickly your dog's skin returns to its original position.
 If it takes some time to bounce back, it likely means your dog is dehydrated.